“Music, according to widespread tradition, was the first language, the language God spoke to create the universe.” – Peter Kreeft, Boston College

 The music program at Saint Columbkille encompasses four main components:

-- In-school music classes for all grade levels, Pre-K through 8th grade.
+- In-school music classes for all grade levels, PreK through grade 8.

 - Extracurricular clubs that allow students to explore further in music and expand their musical skill sets.

 - An after-school fee based lesson program for those students who would like to gain proficiency on specific instruments.

 - Students come together in various ensembles throughout the course of the week.
 For example, school band, select choir and junior choir.

 For information on the extracurricular and fee-based lessons, please see below or contact email@example.com.

 Classes start the week of September 11, 2017 and end the week of May 14, 2018.
 There will be 32 sessions in the school year.
 The cost of the program for the year is $600.
 Various payment option are available.

 Classes will be 30 minutes long on Tuesdays or Wednesdays, individual lessons.
 Time slots will be determined based on student’s ability and communicated by September 8, 2017.
 Students should have a keyboard to practice at home.